rafosorio/iks-workshop/_docs/overview/widgets.md

   <div class="tab-pane fade" id="profiles2">
   <br/>
-    <p>NOTE: This only seems to work if you have entered the birthday properly in the user's Profile, which requires *-MM-DD format (note the leading asterisk).</p>
+    <p>NOTE: This only works if you have entered the birthday properly in the user's Profile, which requires *-MM-DD format (note the leading asterisk).</p>
       <img src="../images/peoplebirthday1.png">
       <br><p>If you directly edit the user Profile, it shows an example of the correct date formatting.
 However, if you use the Preferences widget (as shown below) or the Profile Completion widget, it will NOT show the correct format and will accept all kinds of formats that won't work.</p>
       <img src="../images/peoplebirthday2.png">